webpack/webpack.js.org/src/content/configuration/dev-server.md

 that will give some background on where the server is located and what it's serving.

 If you're using dev-server through the Node.js API, the options in `devServer` will be ignored.
 Pass the options as a second parameter instead: `new WebpackDevServer(compiler, {...})`.
-[See here](https://github.com/webpack/webpack-dev-server/tree/master/examples/api/simple) for an example of how to use webpack-dev-server through the Node.js API. __Note:__ You cannot use the second compiler argument (a callback) when using `WebpackDevServer`.
+[See here](https://github.com/webpack/webpack-dev-server/tree/master/examples/api/simple) for an example of how to use webpack-dev-server through the Node.js API.

+W> You cannot use the second `compiler` argument (a callback) when using `WebpackDevServer`.

 W> Be aware that when [exporting multiple configurations](/configuration/configuration-types/#exporting-multiple-configurations) only the `devServer` options for the first configuration will be taken into account and used for all the configurations in the array.